Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 ## Performance

-The **approximate** nature of the search backend inevitably sacrifices accuracy, thus we introduce **Exact Search** as an optional reranking mode.
-To do so, we compute **exact** similarities, instead of using **approximation**, between queries and passages.
-Then search results are reranked according to the newly computed **exact** scores.
+The approximate nature of the search backend inevitably sacrifices accuracy, thus we introduce **Exact Search** as an optional reranking mode.
+To do so, we compute exact similarities, instead of using approximation, between queries and passages.
+Then search results are reranked according to the newly computed exact** scores.
 In our evaluation results, **Exact Search** effectively enhances accuracy across all five tasks.
 On a cold start, embedding the results can be slow, so we've built an embedding cache to allow ~1000ms latency on similar queries in Exact Search.

 Additionally, search results often suffer from information overlap, i.e. nearly identical text chunks.
 To address this problem we offer a Diverse Search option that penalizes redundant information.
 In our use cases, we find **Diverse Search** substantially improves user experience by eliminating redundant texts and improving overall coverage.